 PLEASE NOTE: As referenced within the Code, it is the Advisor's policy that all Supervised Persons are prohibited from acting upon, misusing or disclosing any MNPI, also known as inside information.
-Any instances of, or questions regarding possible MNPI inside information must be brought to the CCO or Delegate's attention immediately.
+Any instances of, or questions regarding possible MNPI inside information must be brought to the CCO or Delegate's attention immediately brought to the attention of the CCO or Delegate.
 Any violations of the Advisor's policy may result in disciplinary action and/or termination.